irinesara/Ecommerce-Follow-Along/README.md

 Backend: In this milestone I added the endpoint for the put request from the frontend and then also did app.use(cors()).
 I also routed it in the controller as well as adding the logic for it.

 Frontend: I added the components cart.jsx and cartcomponent.jsx where I will render the frontend for cart page.
 I also used fetch request to get and display the products in the cart.
 I also added fetch request to put and update the changes made to the quantity of the page using the + and - icons on each product card.

+ Milestone 20
+In Milestone 20, we focused on developing a system to fetch and display user profile data.
+First, we created the /profile API endpoint, which retrieves user details from the server and stores them in an object.
+Next, we built the Profile.jsx React component, which fetches the user data from the /profile endpoint and displays it in a clean, user-friendly format on the frontend.
+This milestone enables users to view their profile information directly in the application.